TeamMood/teammood.github.com/_posts/2020-02-02-15-retrospective-tools-best-of-list-2020.md

 ## Retrospective tool \#7: Retrium&nbsp;

-Retrium is a retrospective tool specifically designed to identify problems that threaten to derail teamwork.
+Retrium is a retrospective tool specifically designed to **identify problems that threaten to derail teamwork**.
 Each participant gets the opportunity to privately brainstorm on what went well or not, vote for items, prioritize discussions, and create action plans to track progress.

 ### Pricing